TTR-IND/NuMATE/README.md

 ## Status

 NuMATE is currently under active development.
-I have been working on the project for nearly a year now and hope to have a release ready soon.
-Thank you very much for your interest.
+It is functional and is now available for installation to Debian based distros.
+(Tested on Devuan Excalibur)

+There are some minor issues such as desktop systems not displaying any internet connection status.
+Those issues are being prioritized.

 The project is being built incrementally, with the desktop shell, settings, and supporting components being modernised and consolidated into a coherent desktop environment.